pyOpenSci/pyopensci.github.io/_posts/2020-05-08-helping-scientists-move-from-novice-intermediate-Python.md

 ---
 layout: single
-title: "Helping scientists move from novice to intermediate Python programmer"
+title: "Growing the community of expert scientist-coders writing Python"
 excerpt: "Developing reusable code and tools is not easy.
-This post discusses how we can make it easier for  scientists to move from novice to intermediate level of writing scientific software with Python."
+This post discusses how we can make it easier for scientists to move from competent to expert level of writing scientific software with Python."
 author: "David Nicholson"
-permalink: /blog/helping-scientists-move-from-novice-intermediate-Python
+permalink: /blog/growing-the-community-of-expert-scientist-coders-writing-python
 header:
     overlay_color: "#333"
     caption: